mikeyhogarth/green-web-dev/CONTRIBUTING.md

 ## The first rule

-Before spending any significant time on any contribution, [raise an issue on our github](https://github.com/mikeyhogarth/green-web-dev/issues).
+Before spending any significant time on any contribution, [raise an issue on our github](https://github.com/mikeyhogarth/green-web-dev/issues)!
+It's really important to do this **before** creating a pull request so we can discuss the contribution fully and avoid any wasted efforts.

+## Prompt stubs

+There are a bunch of prompt stubs in the `content` folder which are prompts that we intend to write / include as time goes by.
+This might be a good place to look if you want to write a prompt, but feel free to also contribute stubs for future writers to pick up if you have a good idea but don't feel like writing a prompt yourself.

 ## Contributing a Prompt

 Prompts should be quick, digestible bits of advice that can help reduce the carbon footprint of a web application, generally this will either be through reducing CPU cycles or reducing data usage by a significant amount.
+It is intended that prompts take no more than 2 minutes maximum to read.

 There are a myriad of ways to save data and CPU cycles so any prompts should be fairly wide-reaching/widely applicable and broad.
 We don't want to end up just listing every single way to make your code more efficient or we'll be here forever!

+You should try to match the language of the existing prompts.
 The first paragraph should **open with a statement that summarises the entire prompt** and should include a **solid reason that this matters from a sustainability perspective**.
-The carbon footprint element to this should not be tenuous - it should be direct and explained.
+The carbon footprint element to this should _not_ be tenuous - it should be direct and clearly explained.

-Prompts should not press a developer to sacrifice code quality or maintainability - if quality is a tradeoff for adopting the advice, state this clearly within the prompts somewhere (probably with its own section) - in reality, things like this should probably not be prompts.
+Prompts should not press a developer to sacrifice code quality or maintainability - if there are tradeoffs for adopting the advice, state this clearly within the prompt somewhere (ideally with its own section) - in reality, things like this should probably not be prompts.

 A prompt **Should** have the following properties;